Home / packaging / printing / offset

 How Does Offset Printing Work?

-The offset printing process involves several steps to ensure precise and high-quality output:
+The offset printing process involves four steps to ensure precise and high-quality output:

 Here’s the step-by-step procedure for offset printing: